How To Teach Your Children About Finances

 Weekly shops

-Getting the kids involved in your weekly shop is a great exercise to get them familiar with what things cost and how to choose items with the best value for money.
+Getting your children involved in your weekly shop is a great exercise to get them familiar with what things cost and how to choose items with the best value for money.
 Not only will they start to understand the difference between brands, but it can also help your children with their maths skills.
-Get them to add up as you go from aisle to aisle and decide the best value price combinations.
+You can ask them to add up as you go from aisle to aisle and decide the best value price combinations.

 No comments